crowds-cure/cancer/README.md

 - (bug) If you zoom out extremely far until the original image looks like a dot, it is very hard to zoom back in because the center of the image changes.
 This might be done by accident, so when someone presses Clear, zoom should reset -- but it isn't.
 We should fix this.
 (ALB)
 - Zoom resets when the windows is resized - not sure if intentional (ALB)
 - Map up/down keyboard keys to change slice, in case mouse wheel/pad not available
+- You can't submit a measurement if you're not on the same slice as your measurement.
+Given people's tendencies to "check their work" on other slices, and the difficulty of navigating back to one particular slice, perhaps we should lift this requirement (ALB)

 ### DONE
 - include seriesUID with measurements (still need to see if this is the right way)